akka/akka/docs/src/main/paradox/scala/http/routing-dsl/directives/form-field-directives/formField.md

 ## Description

 Allows extracting a single Form field sent in the request.
+Data posted from [HTML Forms](http://www.w3.org/TR/html401/interact/forms.html#h-17.13.4) is either of type `application/x-www-form-urlencoded` or of type `multipart/form-data`.

-See @ref[formFields](formFields.md) for an in-depth description.
+@scala[See @ref[formFields](formFields.md) for an in-depth description.]

 ## Example